 In most cases, the answer is yes.
-Often it is just a matter of servicing the watch, and perhaps installing a new mainspring.
-Other cases have required substantial mechanical restoration.
+Often it is just a matter of servicing the watch and perhaps installing a new mainspring.
+But other timepieces need substantial mechanical restoration.
 We have restored some pretty hopeless looking watches.

-Parts are sometimes an issue, but if it is a well known watch make, usually parts can be found.
-I have a small machine shop, and many parts can be made.
+Parts are sometimes an issue, but if it is a well-known watch make, usually parts can be found.
+I have a small machine shop and can make parts.
 I also have outside resources for parts manufacture.

-There are, however, some instances were the watch is very damaged or worn making it difficult to successfully restore.
-Some low-grade watches (cylinder escapement, cheaper pin pallet, or ‘Timex” watches) just we’re not made to be serviced or repaired, although I have had success in their restoration.
+There are, however, some instances were the watch is very damaged or worn, making it challenging to restore successfully.
+Some low-grade watches (cylinder escapement, cheaper pin pallet, or ‘Timex” watches) just we’re not made to be serviced or repaired, although I have had some success in their restoration.